Our Board, Patrons, and Ambassadors

 Our Rules prescribe the participation of Networker (active volunteers with Court Network) members on the Board to ensure that operational and front-line practice wisdom can be represented as part of the Board’s strategic work.
 This also provides an opportunity for Networkers to connect with the governance side of the organisation, allowing for greater accountability and Networker contribution on decisions that impact the future of Court Network.

-Executive Director | Julie Jones
+Executive Director | Kate Cahill

 President | The Honourable Kathy Williams